Sienci-Labs/gsender/README.md

 <summary>Expand to see all version notes</summary>

 ### 1.5.5 (September 24, 2025)
-- Numerous styling and UX adjustments
-- Auto Zero probe routine fixes for unit conversion
-- Added new 3D probe routine, with customizable tip diameter in Config.
+- New probe type '3D Probe' added, with future plans to support more than standard XYZ probing
+- All probing cycles now sped up with reduced delays and reduced default retracts to 2mm
-- Probe blocks now have individually customizable Z thicknesses
+- Each probe block now has an individually customizable Z thickness
-- Various general probe improvements
-- Rapid position buttons correctly disable when not available
+- AutoZero touch plate can now have it's thickness set
+- All AutoZero probing now moves out of the way at the end to make removing the plate easier
+- Longstanding excess probing movements now removed for speed, safety, and accuracy
+- AutoZero bit diameter probing now offsetting correctly like in 1.4.11
+- Tooltips re-added across the app for more hover information
+- Spindle delay Config option for grbl machines now applies to Tool Change wizards and Start from line
+- New behaviour where gSender will ignore M2 or M30 workspace reversion on job completion unless new Config option is toggled on.
+This should remove the need for using Automations to preserve workspaces.
+- Machine state now handled if in Laser or Rotary mode and the tab is disabled
+- Fixed safe height movements sometimes using the wrong units
+- Fixed shortcuts that weren't acting as expected or weren't triggering
-- Fixed toolchange wizard always goes back to probe position before probing to allow movement for bit changes ahead of probing.
+- Fixed toolchange wizard always going back to probe position before probing to allow movement for bit changes ahead of probing
-- Spindle delay config option applies to tool change wizards and start from line.
-- Various shortcut issues fixed.
-Some shortcuts reordered based on usage.
-- Added new config option to restore workspace when job finishes if M30 or M2 sent in file.
-- Numerous tooltips added and updates across the UI.
+- Fixed Config handling of Rotary forcing hard and soft limits for grbl machines
+- UI styling tweaks, and adjustments to better accomodate smaller screens

 ### 1.5.4 (August 27, 2025)
 - Fix controller not instantiating correctly in some situations for grblHAL devices.